I-9 Verification of Current Employee with Automatic EAD Extension

 As EAD extension delays become more common, so does the need to verify employees who are subject to a 180-day automatic extension.

 In this article, you’ll learn how to complete the process for current employees.
-Check back next month to learn how to handle it for new employees.
+(Check out this blog post to learn how to handle it for new employees.)

 What should the employer do first?